MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### Request Management

-By default FIM 2010 purges expired system objects, which includes completed requests with associated approvals, approval responses, and workflow instances on a 30-day interval.
-If your organization needs a longer request history, you should export requests from FIM and store them in an auxiliary database to preserve them beyond the 30-day window.
+By default MIM 2016 purges expired system objects, which includes completed requests with associated approvals, approval responses, and workflow instances on a 30-day interval.
+If your organization needs a longer request history, you should export requests from MIM and store them in an auxiliary database to preserve them beyond the 30-day window.
 While the 30-day request deletion window is configurable, extending this window can negatively impact performance due to the additional objects in the system.